ayushjaiz/user-management/README.md

 I have chosen MongoDB because:

 - It provides a flexible schema, which can accomodate changes according to later requirements.
-- It offers high scalability and fast read/write operations, which are useful for menu-based applications.
+- It offers high scalability and fast read/write operations.

 ### Three things that I learned from this assignment